vanilla-friendly-datapacks/respawn-anchors-keep-charges/README.md

 > **Note:** Already applied tooltips won't get removed!

+## Compatibility

+The datapack changes the following files under the `minecraft` namespace:

+### Loot Tables

+- `blocks/respawn_anchor`

+You need to manually merge datapacks that replace the same files under the `minecraft` namespace.

 ## License

 The data pack is licensed under the GPLv3.
 For more information, take a look at the license file within this repository.